Christian Yelich Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.98 team ERA ranks eighth across all league pitching staffs.
+- The Yankees have a 4.01 team ERA that ranks 10th across all league pitching staffs.

+- Yankees pitchers combine to surrender 174 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Severino gets the start for the Yankees, his 18th of the season.
-He is 4-8 with a 6.75 ERA and 74 strikeouts in 85 1/3 innings pitched.
+- King (4-5) gets the starting nod for the Yankees in his fifth start of the season.
+He's put together a 2.88 ERA in 78 2/3 innings pitched, with 91 strikeouts.

-- His last appearance was on Saturday against the Houston Astros, when the right-hander went four innings, surrendering four earned runs while giving up six hits.
+- His most recent appearance was on Sunday against the Houston Astros, when the right-hander went five innings, surrendering one earned run while allowing five hits.

-- In 18 games this season, the 29-year-old has amassed a 6.75 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.
+- The 28-year-old has amassed a 2.88 ERA and 10.5 strikeouts per nine innings across 44 games this season, while allowing a batting average of .221 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.